Top 5 iPhone Battery Problems and How to Fix Them

 Part 1: iPhone Battery Draining Fast

-Furthermore, in order to resolve the iPhone 13/ iPhone 6s battery problems related to fast drainage, you should turn off the background app feature.
+Furthermore, in order to resolve the iPhone 13 battery draining fast, you should turn off the background app feature.
 If it is turned on, then the essential apps on your phone would be refreshed automatically.
 To turn it off, go to Settings > General > Background App Refresh and toggle this feature off.

 It is also observed in most cases that the location-based service on iPhone consumes a lot of battery.
 If you keep moving, then this feature can drain your device’s battery without even using it.
 Therefore, turn it off by visiting your phone’s privacy setting and switching off the “Location Services” option.

-After following these simple solutions, you would be able to resolve the iPhone 13/ iPhone 6 battery problems related to its fast drainage.
+After following these simple solutions, you would be able to resolve the iPhone battery problems related to its fast drainage.

 Part 2: iPhone Gets Hot While Charging